-Key Audit Matter How the scope of our audit responded to the key audit matter Valuation and recoverability of intangible assets The group has significant intangible assets, comprising Our work included the following: exploration and evaluation project costs, with a carrying value at 31 December 2019 of US\$11,374,000 (see note Ensuring good title to all exploration permits; 9).
+Key Audit Matter How the scope of our audit responded to the key audi matter Valuation and recoverability of intangible assets The group has significant intangible assets, comprising Our work included the following: exploration and evaluation project costs, with a carrying value at 31 December 2020 of US\$13,665,000 (see Ensuring good title to all exploration permits; note 9).
 The exploration projects are at an early stage of development and, with the exception of the Sanankoro Reviewing the terms of the licenses to identify any stipulations and ensure these have been met; Project Area, independently prepared resource estimates are not currently available to enable value in use calculations.
 There is a risk that the carrying value of these assets is overstated.
 Reviewing management's assessment of impairment and assessing the reasonableness of any assumptions used, providing appropriate challenge; There is also the risk that additions to intangible assets during the year have not been capitalised in accordance with IFRS 6 criteria.
 Performing independent assessment of impairment to ascertain whether indicators of impairment exist under IFRS 6; Vouching a sample of additions to supporting documentation to ensure these have been capitalised in accordance with IFRS 6; and Reviewing progress on the projects during the year including the Mineral Resources Estimate and Scoping Study, including an assessment of the qualifications and independence of the preparer.
+Based on the procedures performed, we consider management's judgements and estimates to be reasonable and the related disclosures appropriate.